-Discussion of special topics related to the practice of physical therapy.
-The pathology and medical management of special patient populations including patients with burns, psychiatric disorders, amputations, patients requiring orthotics or prosthetics, pediatric athletes, obstetric and gynecological patients, and oncology patients will be addressed.
+Discusses special topics related to the practice of physical therapy.
+The pathology and medical management of special patient populations, including patients with burns, psychiatric disorders, amputations, patients requiring orthotics or prosthetics, pediatric athletes, obstetric and gynecological patients, and oncology patients will be addressed.
 Gender-related issues, infectious diseases, lab tests and imaging methods will be presented.
-Pediatric experiences will be incorporated into the class.
+Pediatric experiences are also incorporated into the class.